maheshchand/graphql-query-gen/README.md

     depth: 7, // Number [Default is 5] -> For query/mutation result the nesting level of fields
     spacer: ' ', // String [Default is ''] -> To indent query/mutation the space character (e.g. to print on HTML page you can use &nbsp; )
     indentBy: 2 // Number [Default is 4] -> The number of spacer to use for indentation.
+    inputVariables: true // Boolean [Default is false] -> In generated query input would be in form or variable if true, else inline input.
 }

 ```